yaadlabs/DAO/README.md

 cabal test
 ```

+# Project overview

+You can find an overview of the project and the scripts contained within it in the `docs/overview.md` file.

 # Prerequistes

 To run the tests and use the compile script, one must first install `cardano-cli-balance-fixer` from here: https://github.com/Canonical-LLC/cardano-cli-balance-fixer